hyqhyqhyq123/issta2026/README.md

 ## FAQ

-- **Q: Why does the script run with "no output/little output"?**
-  A: This repository has removed a large number of `print` debug outputs.
-It is recommended to use `logging` or temporarily add logs where needed (remove after completing experiments) to avoid polluting batch experiment output.

 - **Q: Which script should I start with?**
   A: If you already have context data with `callee`, you can start from Phase 2; otherwise, it is recommended to run in the order Phase 1 → Phase 2 → Phase 3.